-- Tea – calendula tea has been drunk for centuries to aid in the healing of inflammation and ulceration of the gastrointestinal tract.
-Check with your healthcare practitioner before drinking calendula infusion on a regular basis.
+For centuries, people have been enjoying calendula tea as a beverage to help with the healing of inflammation and ulceration in the gastrointestinal tract.
+Check with your healthcare practitioner before drinking a calendula infusion regularly.

-- Mouthwash and Gargle– aids in the healing of gingivitis, ulceration, thrush and other minor infections of the mouth and throat.
-Also useful for tonsillitis and pharyngitis.
-You can swish a cooled infusion of calendula around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.
+Preparations aid in the healing of gingivitis, ulceration, thrush and other minor infections of the mouth and throat.
+It is also useful for tonsillitis and pharyngitis.
+Swish a cooled infusion around the mouth, making sure it is being pushed through the teeth, gargle and then spit out or swallow.

-- Eye infections – for minor eye infections you can soak a cotton ball in cooled calendula infusion (strained through a very fine doubled cloth or doubled over clean nut milk bag) and apply liberally around your eye with your eyelid shut.
-You will need to make a fresh infusion every day and do not double dip with the cotton ball to prevent cross infection.
+For minor eye infections, you can soak a cotton ball in a cooled calendula infusion (strained through a very fine doubled cloth or doubled over, clean nut milk bag) and apply liberally around your eye with your eyelid shut.
+You will need to make a fresh infusion every day and do not double-dip with the cotton ball to prevent cross-infection.

 Calendula and Lavender Healing Balm

-- Over a medium heat add the beeswax and oil to a double boiler (see note).
+- Heat the beeswax and oil in a double boiler (see note) over medium heat.
 The beeswax will slowly dissolve into the oil.
 Stir with a whisk to combine.

-- When the beeswax is almost dissolved remove from heat and allow it to cool for a few minutes, but not so long as for the balm to harden.
-Add the honey and essential oil and stir again.
+- When the beeswax is almost dissolved, remove from heat and allow to cool for a few minutes, but not so long as for the balm to harden.
+Add the honey and essential oil, then stir again to combine.

-- Pour into a small jug with a fine spout.
-You can also use a syringe if you prefer.
+- Pour into a small jug with a fine spout or, load up a large syringe.

 - Fill the jars.
 You will need to work quickly as the balm will harden.
-Between pours stir the balm to ensure the honey does not settle in the bottom of the jug.
+If you are using a jug, stir the balm between pours to ensure the honey does not settle in the bottom.

-- Note: If you do not have a double boiler simply pop a stainless steel or heatproof glass mixing bowl over a saucepan filled to a quarter with water and brought to a simmer.
+If you do not have a double boiler simply pop a stainless steel or heatproof glass mixing bowl over a saucepan.
+Fill to a quarter with water and bring to a simmer.
 Make sure the bottom of the bowl does not touch the water.